chiba1sonny/chiba1sonny.github.io/_posts/2022-10-26-first-post.md

 - Edit the `_config.yml` file to change some settings to reflect our site.
 It is readable.
 - To add pages to our site, you can either write a markdown file `.md` (good choice) or you can write an HTML file directly.
 - I suggest stick with markdown if you don't know HTML.
 I have no idea about HTML.
 - Any file that you add inside the `_posts` directory will be treated as a blog entry.
-And this one will be the file in which we add contents on a daily basis.
+And this one will be the folder in which we add contents on a daily basis.
 - The notes we write will appear directly on the homepage. please refer to [this](https://github.com/MGLOrga/writing-template/blob/main/2000-01-01-template.md) for writing style.
 - I also added **PROJECT** in the navigation bar.
 Hope we could do some interesting projects together.